Laura Loomer: 2015–2017

 In March 2015, Loomer used a concealed video camera to record her conversations with Barry University officials, discussing the idea of starting a club called "Sympathetic Students in Support of the Islamic State of Iraq and Syria".
 The school apparently asked only that the club's name be changed to "Students in Support of the Middle East".
 James O'Keefe of Project Veritas, a right-wing organization known for producing secretly recorded and deceptively edited undercover audio and video investigations about media organizations and left-leaning groups, released the video of the encounter, alleging that it captured a university official unfazed by the idea of an on-campus organization to support ISIS.
 Shortly thereafter, the university suspended Loomer for violating the student code of conduct and a professor shown in the video filed criminal charges against her for recording him without his knowledge.
 At the time, Loomer was an honors student in her senior year and the president of Barry University's Young Republicans Club.

 According to a Hillary Clinton campaign official, Loomer and two other women posing as Clinton supporters attempted to "entrap" campaign workers into accepting illegal cash donations in July 2015.
 The official said the campaign had complied with the law.

-Until 2017, Loomer worked for Project Veritas.
-She reported for the Canadian far-right website The Rebel Media during the summer of 2017, resigning that September.
-She has also occasionally reported for the American far-right conspiracy theory and fake news website InfoWars.
+On November 8, 2016, the day of the 2016 U.S. presidential election, Loomer, as part of a Project Veritas stunt, went to a polling station dressed in a burqa and asked for a ballot under the name of Huma Abedin.

-On November 8, 2016, the day of the U.S. presidential election, Loomer went to a polling station dressed in a burqa and asked for a ballot under the name of Huma Abedin.
-On June 10, 2017, she gave a speech to a crowd of "anti-sharia" marchers in New York City and condemned "liberals who aligned themselves with sharia law."
-She put a burqa on the Fearless Girl statue at Bowling Green in lower Manhattan.
+On June 10, 2017, she gave a speech to a crowd of "anti-Sharia" marchers in New York City organized by ACT for America and condemned "liberals who aligned themselves with Sharia law".
+She put a burqa on the Fearless Girl statue at its original Bowling Green location in lower Manhattan.
+A few days later, Loomer left Project Veritas for the Canadian far-right website The Rebel Media.